 \[ A \mathbf{x} \approx \mathbf{b}. \]

 If \(n=m\), we can use the matrix inverse to solve the system, as discussed in the previous subsection.
-But we are particularly interested in the overdetermined case, i.e. when \(n > m\): there are more equations than variables.
+But we are interested in the overdetermined case, i.e. when \(n > m\): there are more equations than variables.
 We cannot use the matrix inverse then.
 Indeed, because the columns do not span all of \(\mathbb{R}^n\), there is a vector \(\mathbf{b} \in \mathbb{R}^n\) that is not in the column space of \(A\).

 \[ \min_{\mathbf{x} \in \mathbb{R}^m} \|A \mathbf{x} - \mathbf{b}\|. \]